padmaraob/FreeRTOS_QEMU/README.md

-# FreeRTOS_QEMU
+# FreeRTOS_RISC-V QEMU
-FreeRTOS on QEMU for spike machine
+FreeRTOS on RISC-V QEMU for spike machine